llamahub/docker-stuff/README.md

 ### Create data mounts

-Note: These directories must exist or install will fail Use [./nextcloud-aio/create_vols.bat](./nextcloud-aio/create_vols.bat)
+Note: These directories must exist or install will fail
+Note: Also, it doesn't look like it works with USB drive - only SATA Use [./nextcloud-aio/create_vols.bat](./nextcloud-aio/create_vols.bat)

 ### Dockge: start up services